tpauldike/printf/README.md

-# `printf()` (Team Project)
+# `_printf()`
-As part of the requirement for the ALX software engineering course requirement, we were to emulate the `C` Standard Library Function `printf()`, making our own function `_printf()` to work like it.
+As part of the requirement for the ALX software engineering course, we were to emulate the `C` Standard Library Function `printf()`, making our own function `_printf()` to work like it.
+It was the first **team project** that we did while in the ALX SE program.

 ## **Synopsis**
-`int _printf(const char *format, ...);` is the protype of the function, and this implies that the function takes on madatory argument that can not be altered, since it's a const, and optional arguments or varying number.
+`int _printf(const char *format, ...);` is the protype of the function, and this implies that the function takes one madatory argument that can not be altered, since it's a const, and some optional varying number of arguments.
 The content of the string `format` determines what happens to the other argument(s), if any.

 `_printf()` was written to use a local buffer of 1024 bytes when printing although it can print larger sets of data.
-Its return value ( after a successful execution) is the total number of characters printed to stdout, or -1, if an output error is encountered.
+Its return value ( after a successful execution) is the total number of characters printed to stdout, or -1 if an output error is encountered.

-`_printf()` is supposed to print every character (within the double quotes) in the string to stdout, except special characters, such as format specifiers that is preceded by '%', which initiates some conversion that will involve some optional argument.
+`_printf()` is supposed to print every character that is within the double quotes (in the string) to stdout, except special characters, such as format specifiers that is preceded by '%', which initiates some conversion that will involve some optional argument(s).

 A **conversion specifier** usually follows the '%', which determines the exact conversion to be made.
-Between '%' and the *conversion specifier' there may be (in this order):
+Between the percentage symbol (%) and the *conversion specifier*, there may be (in the following order):

 > Zero or more **flags**
 >